EndOfTheGlory/HSE_project_2021/README.md

 # HSE_project_2021
-My univirsity project: writing a program to teach mouse to move in the labyrinth.
+My univirsity project: writing a program to teach mouse to move in labyrinth.